 Early detection and treatment can prevent 75 per cent of cancers developing but like other screening tests, it is not perfect.
 It may not always detect early cell changes that could lead to cancer.

 What is LBC?

-Liquid-based cytology (LCB) is a way of preparing your cervical sample for examination in the laboratory.
+Liquid-based cytology (LCB) is the method used to obtain your cervical sample for examination in the laboratory.
 Your sample is collected using a special brush, which gently removes some cells from the neck of your womb.
-The head of the brush is then sealed into a glass bottle, which preserves the cells.
+The head of the brush is then either rinsed in, or broken off into, a vial of preservative liquid.

 Why use LBC?

 The NHS Cervical Screening Programme finished rolling out LBC in 2008.
 Before then, we used conventional 'Pap' smears.
 We switched to LBC because it makes it easier for scientists to view your cells.
 This means you are less likely to need to give a second sample because your first test couldn't be read (this is known as an 'inadequate sample').

 LBC also means that the laboratory can process your sample more quickly, so you get your results sooner.